agrc/gis.utah.gov/_posts/2018-12-06-submit-new-trails-for-governors-1000-miles-campaign.md

 {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.bikeutah text="If you would like help improving the bicycle infrastructure in your community or have other questions, please contact" %}{% endcapture %}

-We want to help you and your community build family-friendly bicycle infrastructure!
-If you would like help improving the bicycle infrastructure in your community or have other questions, please contact {{ contact | strip_newlines }}
+We want to help you and your community build family-friendly bicycle infrastructure! {{ contact | strip_newlines }}